 This means that car manufacturers will soon be obliged to include robust protection in their connected car apps.

 Some are already blocking bad actors, of course.
-But regulation like this will help to make sure there’s a consistent approach across the industry.
+But regulations like this one will help to make sure there’s a consistency in approach across the industry.
 It will convince manufacturers to protect the code within their apps and to secure the communication channels between that app and the server.

 But because of these changes, the car is going to need protection against a different kind of threat.
-One that it isn’t used to.
+One that the automotive industry isn’t used to.